xuexiaohua-bio/XHMM_germlineCNV/README.md

 ### Running XHMM_germlineCNV:

-To run the workflow, run:
+To run the workflow, run (remember to modify config.yaml and sample.txt files according to your needs):

 - `cd path/to/XHMM_germlineCNV/XHMM`
 - `bash run.sh`